William Blackstone: Legacy

 Blackstone's primary legacy is his written work, specifically the Commentaries on the Laws of England.
+In England and America the Commentaries became the basis of university legal education.
 Demand for reprinted, abridged and translated versions was "almost inexhaustible" in the 18th and 19th centuries, although the Commentaries emphasis on the sovereignty of Parliament drew ire.
 Alexis de Tocqueville described Blackstone as "an inferior writer, without liberality of mind or depth of judgment".
 Other commentators differ; one described him as "the core element in the British Enlightenment", comparing him to Montesquieu, Beccaria and Voltaire.
-Blackstone was arguably a representative of England's conservative Anglican Enlightenment, which was opposed by a radical Rational Dissenting Enlightenment.
-The leading Rational Dissenter, Joseph Priestley, attacked the Commentaries for claiming that dissent from the Church of England remained a crime, and declared he had a natural right to criticise the established church.
-Blackstone responded to his ‘very angry pamphlet’, by emphasising that the Toleration Act of 1689 only applied to theologically orthodox Protestant Dissenters, and not papists, anti-trinitarians, and ‘persons of no religion at all’.
-It was a crime for ‘peevish or opinionated Men’ to treat the Church ‘with Contempt and Rudeness’, and ‘if Dr. Priestley is guilty of these Practices’, Blackstone observed, ‘he falls within the Danger of the Laws’.

 Academics have said that the Commentaries were crucial in changing English Law from a system based on actions to a system of substantive law.
 At the time of publication, the common law of England was still, in some ways, in its infancy, with people uncertain as to what the law was.
 The Commentaries helped to solidify legal thinking.
 At the same time, legal education had stalled, and Blackstone's work gave the Law "at least a veneer of scholarly respectability".
-William Searle Holdsworth, one of Blackstone's successors as Vinerian Professor, argued that "if the Commentaries had not been written when they were written, I think it very doubtful that [the United States], and other English speaking countries would have so universally adopted the [common] law".
+William Searle Holdsworth, one of Blackstone's successors as Vinerian Professor, argued that "if the Commentaries had not been written when they were written, I think it very doubtful that [the United States], and other English speaking countries would have so universally adopted the [common] law."